-Table 13-2: Environmental Management for hight-time construction activities Objective: Project activities not to result in noise levels exceeding night-time noise levels of 42 dBA Project Components: Construction activities and construction equipment generating disturbing and nuisance noises Potential Impact: Night-time noise levels impacting on the quality of living of people living at NSR Activity/Risk source Construction activities Mitigation: Target Night-time noise levels less than 42 dBA at locations used for residential purposes Mitigation: Action / Contro i Responsibility Timeframe ECO to ensure that equipmen t is well maintained and fitted with the ECO Ongoing during correct and appropriate noise abatement measures; ECO construction phase ECO to include a component covering environmental noise in the Health and Safety Induction to sensitize all employees and contractors about the potential impact from noise; ECO Ongoing during construction phase ECO to notify NSR before night-time construction activities are to take place within 1,000 m from this NSR (if the structures are used for residential activities during the proposed construction period).
-ECO Construction activities within 1,500 m from NSR, if NSR is used for residential purposes Performance Indicator Night-time noise levels less than 42 dBA Monitoring Noise level monitoring before the construction phase start at NSR03 and NSR04.
-Inspection of equipment by ECO.
+Table 15-2.
+Livil officertal management for hight-time constituction activities Objective: Project activities not to result in noise levels exceeding night-time noise levels of 42 dBA Droingt Components: Construction activities and construction equipment generating disturbing and Project Components: nuisance noises Potential Impact: Night-time noise levels impacting on th ne quality of living of people living at NSR Activity/Risk source Construction activities Mitigation: Target Night-time noise levels less than 42 dB A at locations used d for residential purposes Mitigation: Action / Contro I Responsibility Timeframe ECO to ensure that equipmen t is well maintained and fitted with the ECO Ongoing during correct and appropriate noise abatement measures.
+ECO construction phase ECO to include a component covering environmental noise in the Health and Safety Induction to sensitize all employees and contractors about the potential impact from noise.
+ECO Ongoing during construction phase place within 1,000 m from this NSR (if the structures are used for residential activities during the proposed construction period) Within 1,500 m NSR, if NSR is used for residential activities during the proposed construction period) Construction activities within 1,500 m from NSR, if NSR is used for residential purposes Performance Indicator Night-time noise levels less than 42 dBA Monitoring Noise level monitoring before the construction phase start at NSR03 and NSR04.
+Monitoring Inspection of equipment by ECO.